 Finally, on paint, you can also consider HALF-PAINTING THE WALLS.
 This can be a really practical decision as the lower half of the wall tends to get scuffed from bikes and bags and dirty hands, so painting it dark will hide a multitude of sins without making it much darker.
 If you’re worried where to stop you can go to the top of the stairs on the wall side and then leave it at that.
 You don’t have to go all the way.

 So we’ve dealt with painting and papering in various different ways.
 Next up we need to talk about STORAGE.
 The key point to make here is discipline.
 No you can’t have all your coats and all your shoes in the hall at the same time.
 You just can’t.
 Filter, triage, sort.
 That is the first thing.
-Then there are options.
-Consider decorative hooks such as the Muuto dots.
-You can arrange them in a pattern of different colours and sizes so they will look good when empty – which I know will never happen.
+Then there are options. think about hooks arranged in a pattern all over the wall so they will look good when empty – which I know will never happen.
+A high shelf with hooks under will allow you to store a box of gloves and scarves when they’re not in season.

 Another idea is to create a long low shelf along one wall – unless you have a radiator (curses) with another, slightly narrower, one underneath.
 Store shoes along the bottom one and use the top one to sit on when putting said shoes on.
 That way the shoes are slightly hidden by the top shelf.
 Paint both to match the wall and they will disappear.
 You can also use the top one for plants, books, a basket of post etc. You can determine the width of these depending on the length of the longest shoe and the size of the largest bottom.